learn-co-curriculum/hs-advanced-software-engineering-day-3-todo/README.md

-<a href='https://learn.co/lessons/hs-advanced-software-engineering-day-3-todo' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-advanced-software-engineering-day-3-todo' title='Welcome to Day 3!!!'>Welcome to Day 3!!!</a> on Learn.co and start learning to code for free.</p>